Hair Damage Claim – Bleach Bath Error – £3330 Settlement

-Zara Buckingham-Last from Cheshire instructed Mulderrigs in her hair bleach bath case.
+Zara Buckingham-Last from Cheshire instructed Mulderrigs in her hair damage claim following a bleach bath error.

 She went to a local salon to have her hair dyed but she didn’t like the outcome because her hair was too dark.